New Mexico

 ID Needed for Voter Registration

-• a current valid photo ID
+• A current and valid photo ID

-• a copy of a current utility bill, bank statement, paycheck
+• A current utility bill, bank statement, government check, paycheck, or student ID

 Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline